Home

 He threw his head back and laughed.
 I got the feeling he'd been asked that one a few times before.

-Years later, when I first became a coach, and I immediately knew all the answers without first having to bother learning them, I had kickers who could boom them deep.
+Years later, when I first became a coach, and immediately knew all the answers without first having to bother learning them, I had kickers who could boom them deep.
 Shoot - I had a few guys who would go on to kick in the pros.
-They could put it in the and zone.
-But when I became a high school coach, I began to get tired of spending a lot of time on kick coverage, and still having to worry every time the ball landed in a return man's arms.
-Once in a while - not often, but for me, once is too often - we would have one returned on us.
+They could put it in the end zone.
+So we kicked off deep.

-To show how the times have changed since he coached at Yale, Coach Olivar was able to take advantage of the Ivy League's ban on spring practice and its restrictions on recruiting, by continuing to coach in the summer and fall and then returning to Los Angeles - and his insurance business - after the season.
+To show how times have changed since he coached at Yale, Coach Olivar was able to take advantage of the Ivy League's ban on spring practice and its restrictions on recruiting by continuing to coach in the summer and fall and then returning to Los Angeles - and his insurance business - after the season.

 Never officially, that is.
 He was, however, instrumental in helping UCLA, one of the last of the major single-wing teams, convert to the more modern T-formation.